jamtur01/puppet-splunkstorm/README.md

     path.

-5. Update the `access_token` variable in the `splunkstorm.yaml` file with your SplunkStorm token and the `project_id` field your project's ID.
+5. Update the `access_token` variable in the `splunkstorm.yaml` file with your SplunkStorm token and the `project_id` field with your project's ID.

 6. Copy `splunkstorm.yaml` to `/etc/puppet`.